Event-Triggered Active Disturbance Rejection Control for Uncertain Random Nonlinear Systems: Proofs of the main results

 By Assumption (A1) about the function $g_{i}(\cdot)$, it follows that

 The closed-loop of system \dref{system1.2} under aforementioned event-triggered ADRC controller \dref{triggeredadrc} is equivalent to

 It follows from (\ref{21equ}) that the colored noise $w_{2}(t)$ can be regarded as the extended state variable of (\ref{closed-loopsystem}), and the bounded noise $w_{1}(t)$ is with deterministic bound satisfying Assumption (A2).
-These, together with Assumption (A1), yield that the drift and diffusion terms of (\ref{closed-loopsystem}) actually satisfy the local Lipschitz and the linear growth condition.
-Similar to the existence-and-unique theorem of the stochastic event-triggered controlled systems (see, e.g., \cite[Theorem 1]{liuyg2019}), there exists a unique global solution $(\varrho(t),z(t))$ to the equivalent closed-loop system \dref{closed-loopsystem}, and then there exists a unique global solution $(x(t),\hat{x}(t))$ to the closed-loop of system \dref{system1.2} under the event-triggered ADRC controller \dref{triggeredadrc}.
+These, together with Assumption (A1), yield that the local Lipschitz and the linear growth conditions are satisfied by the drift term and diffusion one of (\ref{closed-loopsystem}).
+Similar to the existence and unique theorem of the stochastic event-triggered controlled systems (see, e.g., \cite[Theorem 1]{liuyg2019}), a unique global solution $(\varrho(t),z(t))$ to the equivalent closed-loop system \dref{closed-loopsystem} exists, and then a unique global solution $(x(t),\hat{x}(t))$ to the closed-loop of system \dref{system1.2} under the event-triggered ADRC controller \dref{triggeredadrc} also exists.
 Set